AlfrescoLabs/chef-alfresco/PACKAGES.md

 Packages and versions
 ---

-Hereby the list of packages, cookbooks, YUM (or source/binary) repositories and versions installed by chef-alfresco (depending on components being enabled) - (28/06/2015)
+Hereby the list of packages, cookbooks, YUM (or source/binary) repositories and versions installed by chef-alfresco (depending on components being enabled) - (28/06/2015).

+This table is specific for centos 7 OS.

 | Package Name | Chef Cookbook | Repository | Version | Version in Code |
 | ------------ |:-------------:| ----------:| -------:| ---------------:|